American Committee for the Defense of British Homes: Formation

 The committee arose from a desire by the American public to provide private arms for the defense of British homes.
 Offers had been made to the British Purchasing Commission (BPC), responsible for co-ordinating the British procurement of war supplies in North America, by the Committee to Defend America by Aiding the Allies (CDAAA) in early July.
 The BPC passed this to the British Ministry of Supply, emphasising that acceptance would help increase support in the US for the British war effort.
 The Ministry of Supply responded on July 3 to ask the BPC to accept the offers.
 The CDAAA was unwilling to risk its lobbying influence by involvement in the scheme and set up the American Committee for the Defense of British Homes in New York on July 31, 1940, with C. Suydam Cutting as its chairman.
-It was headquartered at the Fiala Exploration Outfitters on Waren Street and members included Anthony Fiala (owner of the store and the committee's technical adviser), Douglas B. Wesson (of Smith & Wesson), Albert Foster (of Colt's Manufacturing Company), Karl Frederick (director of the National Rifle Association), Lowell Thomas (radio broadcaster), Harold Anthony (American Museum of Natural History) and Clare Boothe Luce (author and campaigner).
+It was headquartered at the Fiala Exploration Outfitters on Waren Street and members included Anthony Fiala (owner of the store and the committee's technical adviser), Douglas B. Wesson (of Smith & Wesson), Albert Foster (of Colt's Manufacturing Company), Karl Frederick (director of the National Rifle Association of America), Lowell Thomas (radio broadcaster), Harold Anthony (American Museum of Natural History) and Clare Boothe Luce (author and campaigner).
 A BPC liaison officer, Robert Macneil, chief of Clan MacNeil, was also appointed.

 This belief that British civilians required arms may have its origins in the Second Amendment to the United States Constitution which protects the rights of American citizens to keep weapons at home.
 The British government's policy was against a general arming of the public, though it was more than willing to distribute arms to civilians in occupied Europe.
-The British government had held an arms amnesty at the start of the war, removing weapons from civilian hands.
+The British government had held an arms amnesty at the start of the war, removing unneeded or unwanted weapons from civilian hands.
 The Local Defence Volunteers (later known as the Home Guard), had been set up partly to channel civilians keen to fight into a uniformed and organised force under government control.
 British advice to its citizenry was that "civilians who try to join in the fight are more likely to get in the way than to help.
 The defeat of an enemy attack is the task of the armed forces which include the Home Guard, so if you wish to fight enrol in the Home Guard".
 The unlicensed distribution of arms to British civilians was forbidden by the Firearms Act 1937.
 After the response to volunteers for the LDV vastly exceeded what had been expected a call was made for British citizens to lend weapons to the force.
 Some 20,000 firearms were collected, mainly sporting weapons and souvenir hand guns from the First World War.
 However this was a stopgap measure until enough military-grade weapons could be found.